BJMdotNET/pr1nc3/dates/2016/index.md

 ----

  - [**"Prince Turned Down at Least 4 Parody Ideas, But Michael Jackson Was 'Very Supportive' -- "I had this fantasy that he’d come out with a new song, I’d have a great idea, he’d finally say yes and it would erase decades of weirdness between us.
-But that’s obviously not going to be the case.""**](https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson) in [Billboard](https://www.billboard.com/) on 2 August 2016 about "Weird Al" Yankovic, Let’s Go Crazy (song) ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson))
+But that’s obviously not going to be the case.""**](https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson) in [Billboard](https://www.billboard.com/) on 2 August 2016 about "Weird Al" Yankovic, Let’s Go Crazy (song), Michael Jackson ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson))

 ----

- - [**"Weird Al Yankovic Reveals the One Musician Who Always Said No – Prince -- The musical comedian reveals that not everyone was on board with his song parodies"**](https://people.com/celebrity/weird-al-yankovic-says-prince-wasnt-a-fan-of-his-parodies/) in [People](https://people.com/) on 2 August 2016 about Let’s Go Crazy (song), Undisputed (song), Weird Al Yankovic ([mirror](https://web.archive.org/web/*/https://people.com/celebrity/weird-al-yankovic-says-prince-wasnt-a-fan-of-his-parodies/))
+ - [**"Weird Al Yankovic Reveals the One Musician Who Always Said No – Prince -- The musical comedian reveals that not everyone was on board with his song parodies"**](https://people.com/celebrity/weird-al-yankovic-says-prince-wasnt-a-fan-of-his-parodies/) in [People](https://people.com/) on 2 August 2016 about Let’s Go Crazy (song), Michael Jackson, Undisputed (song), Weird Al Yankovic ([mirror](https://web.archive.org/web/*/https://people.com/celebrity/weird-al-yankovic-says-prince-wasnt-a-fan-of-his-parodies/))

 ----